lm3nitro/CyberLabs/PolarProxy/Part 2-PolarProxy with NetworkMiner.md

 ### Scope:

-In part 1 I was able to isntall and configure PolarProxy.
+In part 1 I was able to install and configure PolarProxy.
 In part 2, I will intercept and decrypt traffic using PolarProxy while downloading an image from google.
 The decrypted traffic will be captured and analyzed in NetworkMiner, where  I will then extract the image from the PCAP file.
 Successful testing confirms that PolarProxy properly decrypts the traffic, and NetworkMiner accurately displays the image.
 I will also be analyzing regular traffic visiting a website to see how PolarProxy is able to capture it.
 This process aims to ensure that PolarProxy accurately captures the network traffic, allowing for the successful extraction of files, such as images, from the decrypted data.

 ### Tools and Technology:
 Ubuntu, PolarProxy, NetworkMiner and Wireshark